kubestellar/kubestellar/docs/content/direct/core-chart-argocd.md

 The settings described in this document are an extension of the KubeStellar Core chart settings described [here](core-chart.md#kubestellar-core-chart-values).

+> The KubeStellar core chart can optionally be used to install Argo CD in the KubeFlex hosting cluster and register each KubeStellar WDS as an Argo CD target cluster.
+The core chart also has the option to define some Argo CD Applications.
+> This section will cover installing Argo CD and mapping WDSes to target clusters; the next section will show how to also define some Applications.

 ## Installing Argo CD using KubeStellar Core chart

 To enable the installation of Argo CD by the KubeStellar Core chart, use the flag `--set argocd.install=true`.
 Besides deploying an instance of Argo CD, KubeStellar Core chart will take care of registering all the WDSes installed by the chart as Argo CD target clusters.